-Thus, for the purposes of the present study the construct of a reading miscue was defined as a case when during loud reading the reader's response to the text (i.e. observed response) differs from what is actually printed on the paper (i.e. expected response).
-Reading miscues can be approached from different angles, e.g. linguistic and psychological.
-From the linguistic point-of-view, Klychnikova (1972, 2003) groups miscues into three categories: phonetic, lexical and grammatical.
+It is generally accepted that both good and poor readers make errors when reading.
+These mistakes are present in the silent reading process, but they are more distinguished when reading aloud.
+A reading error is the violation of speech communication by means of printed text (Wallace, 1992).
+Thus, for the purposes of the present study the construct of a reading error is defined as a case when during loud reading the reader's response to the text (i.e. observed response) differs from what is actually printed on the paper (i.e. expected response).
+Such errors are also referred to as miscues (Goodman & Burke, 1973).
+Reading errors can be approached from different angles, e.g. linguistic and psychological.
+From the lingual point-of-view, Klychnikova (1972, 2003) groups miscues into three categories: phonetic, lexical and grammatical.

-Phonetic miscues show violation in the pronunciation of separate sounds, words, word combinations and sentences.
+Phonetic errors show violation in the pronunciation of separate sounds, words, word combinations and sentences.
 They may be especially noticed when reading aloud, though they may occur during silent reading, too.
 From time to time they are connected with violation of meaning.
-At the same time, the visual image of a word in most cases has a stronger effect than its pronunciation; therefore, there is no violation of meaning.
+At the same time, the visual image of a word is in most cases stronger than the pronouncing one, therefore there is no violation of meaning.
 For instance, the learner reads the phrase 'The pen is on the table'.
 Incorrect articulation of sound [p] in the word 'pen' does not lead to incorrect understanding of the concrete meaning of the given phrase, because for the learner the visual image of the word 'pen' is closely connected with its meaning.
 Even if we speak about loud reading, this is of importance only for the listener, and not for the reader.

 The case is the same with incorrect intonation of the phrase 'Is this a big dog?'
-It does not cause any difficulty in loud or silent reading either, as it is graphically marked by the question mark acquired by the learner visually (Klychnikova, 1972).
+It does not cause any difficulty in loud or silent reading either, as it is graphically marked by the question mark acquired by the learner visually (Klychnikova, 1972, p.
+48).

-A typical phonetic miscue is when the ending of regular verbs in the past simple (-ed) following voiceless consonants is read as [id] instead of [t], e. g. instead of [laikt] students read ['laikid].
+A typical phonetic error is when the ending of regular verbs in the past simple (-ed) following voiceless consonants is read as [id] instead of [t], e. g. instead of [laikt] students read ['laikid].
 At the beginner and elementary levels pupils very often change the sequence of sounds in a word, e. g. the word 'big' is read as [gib], the word 'dog' is read as [god].
-The reasons for these miscues are various ranging from eagerness to pronounce words, phrases and sentences faster to interference of the mother-tongue on the foreign language learners.
+The reasons for these errors are various ranging from eagerness to pronounce words, phrases and sentences faster to interference of the mother-tongue on the foreign language learners.

-Lexical miscues occur when students replace one word by another when reading.
-Such examples were observed by Klychnikova (1972): reading 'river' instead of 'winter', 'bathroom' instead of 'birthday', etc. Goodman and Burke (1973) call this type of reading miscues 'substitution miscues'.

-Reading miscues belonging to the grammatical type can be frequently observed when reading aloud.
+Lexical errors occur when students replace one word by another when reading.
+Such examples of lexical errors were observed by Klychnikova (1972): reading 'river' instead of 'winter', 'bathroom' instead of 'birthday', etc. (p.
+48).
+Goodman and Burke (1973) call this type of reading errors 'substitution miscues'.
+Reading errors belonging to the grammatical type can be frequently observed when reading aloud.
 They are of different nature: